toru-digital/woods/README.md

 ## plan

-v1.1 - a button that shows your lat lng, and add multiple trees
+v1.1 - a button that shows your lat lng, and add multiple trees.
+Bring in Tailwind and make mobile first design.

 v0.2 - based on your location organise the tree list on distance from you, and show that distance.